LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Introduction

-Thanks to Gradient Projection-based Continual Learning (GPCL) \cite{zhao2023rethinking, saha2021gradient, lopez2017gradient}, which proposes that learning would not forget if the updated gradient is orthogonal to the feature space spanned by old tasks (denoted as \emph{orthogonal condition}), we propose to use the \emph{orthogonal condition} in GPCL to integrate the knowledge from multiple tasks into a single set of prompts.
-Specifically, in Figure \ref{gpcl_pic}, the gradient $\bm{g}$ of the new task is modified to its projection $\bm{g}^{\perp}_{1}$ onto $\mathcal{S}_{1}^{\perp}$, and $\bm{g}^{\perp}_{1}$ serves as the real gradient for updating parameters, thereby reducing the forgetting of old knowledge in task $1$.
-Furthermore, to address the dilemma of whether \emph{to grow} (i.e., initializing a new set of prompts) or \emph{not to grow} (i.e., selecting an old set of prompts from the pool), we introduce a novel metric called \textbf{Hinder Forward Capability (HFC)}. \emph{HFC is calculated as the angle $\theta$ between the gradient of the new task $\bm{g}$ and its' projection $\bm{g}^{\perp}$}.
-As illustrated in Figure \ref{gpcl_pic}, as $\text{HFC}_{1}$<$\text{HFC}_{2}$ then $\bm{g}_{1}^{\perp}$>$\bm{g}_{2}^{\perp}$, it implies that the hindrance to learning on the set of prompts to task $2$ is larger than that on the set of prompts to task $1$ when updating under the \emph{orthogonal condition}.
-Thus, when the hindrance on learning a new task is severe, PCL should choose \emph{to grow} a new set; conversely, it tends \emph{not to grow}.
-Meanwhile, $\bm{g}$ presents a large projection onto $\mathcal{S}_{2}$ indicating higher similarity between the new task and task $2$ than with task $1$.
+Thanks to Gradient Projection-based Continual Learning (GPCL) \cite{zhao2023rethinking, saha2021gradient, lopez2017gradient}, which proposes that learning would not forget if the updated gradient is orthogonal to the feature space spanned by old tasks (denoted as the \emph{orthogonal condition}), we adopt the \emph{orthogonal condition} in GPCL to integrate the knowledge from multiple tasks into a single set of prompts.
+Specifically, in Figure \ref{gpcl_pic}, the gradient $\bm{g}$ of task $3$ is modified to its projection $\bm{g}^{\perp}_{1}$(or $\bm{g}^{\perp}_{2}$) onto $\mathcal{S}_{1}^{\perp}$(or $\mathcal{S}_{2}^{\perp}$), and $\bm{g}^{\perp}_{1}$(or $\bm{g}^{\perp}_{2}$) serves as the real gradient for updating parameters, thereby posing no forgetting of old knowledge in task $1$ (or old knowledge of task $2$).
+Furthermore, inspired by \cite{zhao2023rethinking}, which reveals the hindrance encountered when learning a new task under \textit{the orthogonal condition}, we first theoretically analyze the magnitude of this hindrance and introduce a novel metric to evaluate it, called \textbf{Hinder Forward Capability (HFC)}.
+We then utilize the proposed HFC metric to address the dilemma of whether \emph{to grow} (i.e., initializing a new set of prompts) or \emph{not to grow} (i.e., reusing an old set of prompts from the pool).
+Specifically, \emph{HFC is calculated as the angle $\theta$ between the gradient of the new task, $\bm{g}$, and its projection onto the orthogonal complement of the feature space of the old task $i$, $\bm{g}^{\perp}_{i}$}, thereby measuring the degree of difference between the modified gradient and the original gradient, that is, the extent to which the modified gradient hinders the learning of the new task.
+As illustrated in Figure \ref{gpcl_pic}, $\text{HFC}_{1}<\text{HFC}_{2}$ implies that the hindrance to learning task $3$ on the set of prompts for task $2$ (i.e., $\bm{p_{2}}$) is larger than that on the set of prompts for task $1$ (i.e., $\bm{p_{1}}$) when learning task $3$ under the \emph{orthogonal condition}.
+In summary, when the hindrance to learning task $3$ on all the existing prompt set ($\bm{p_{1}}$ and $\bm{p_{2}}$) is severe, PCL should choose \emph{to grow} a new set; conversely, it tends \emph{not to grow} and chooses to reuse an old prompt set that learning task $3$ under the \emph{orthogonal condition} faces the least hindrance.